|

 Tailgate

-Graduate students gather behind the Chemical and Petroleum Engineering Building for tailgate celebrations before most home football games.
+Graduate students gather at the corner of Dean Keeton and San Jacinto across from the ECJ Building for tailgate celebrations before most home football games.
 The events are informal.